What is PCMH Plus (PCMH+) & What Does It Mean For Me?

 Frequently Asked Questions

 PCMH Plus is Connecticut Medicaid/HUSKY’s newest experiment to change the way health care is paid for.
-137,000 HUSKY members were enrolled into PCMH Plus a year ago.
-The state plans to add another 200,000 this Spring.
+Almost one in four HUSKY members is in the program.
 Eventually, the state’s plan is to have every Medicaid/HUSKY member in the program.

 PCMH Plus is a “shared savings” model of payment.
 Under PCMH Plus, if your health providers are able to reduce the costs of your care, their health system gets half of the savings.
 Shared savings is new, and hasn’t been very effective in other states.